-Wood fences have an attractive, warm street appeal, at the cost of requiring routine maintenance to protect the wood in our dry, Denver front-range climate.
-Depending on the wood chosen, redwood, teak, and cedar all resist insects, warping, and shrinkage, but require annual, if not biannual application of oil and/or sealant to extend the life of the fence.
-In addition to aesthetic appeal, a benefit of wood is that it initially costs less than vinyl, stone, or wrought iron options.
+Wood fences have an attractive, warm street appeal.
+Wood fences do require routine maintenance to protect them for longevity in our dry, Denver front-range climate.
+There are several different types of woods to choose from like cedar, redwood, cypress and teak.
+All resist insects, warping, and shrinkage, but require annual, if not bi-annual applications of oil and/or sealant to extend the life of the fence.
+In addition to aesthetic appeal, wood initially costs less than composite, vinyl, stone, or wrought iron.
 However, it will incur more cost down the road for upkeep and replacement.

 Vinyl fences cost more than wood initially but require much less upkeep throughout the life of the fence.
 Most vinyl fence solutions only require soap and water to keep them looking polished for years.
-Some vinyl fences even come with lifetime warranties.
-So, choosing a vinyl solution that will work well for years to come will be in your best interest.
+Some vinyl fences even come with a lifetime warranty.
+Choosing a vinyl solution that will work well for years to come may be in your best interest.
 Vinyl fences come in a number of styles and colors.
-Let HRTI work with you and the parties involved to make sure your fence is a solution everyone will appreciate.

-A masonry is an expensive option for fencing, but the finished product looks stately and enduring.
+Masonry is an expensive option for fencing, but the finished product looks stately and enduring.
 Stucco, stone, concrete, and brick are all considered options for masonry fences.
 Because of their weight, these fence materials require an infrastructure of metal and footings to support them, adding to their expense.
 To minimize costs, sometimes homeowners select a mixture of masonry and metal or wood to create a look that will endure for years.
-HRTI can help you with masonry design and installation.
-Look to HRTI for your fencing needs.

 Contact HRTI today to get started with a no hassle, no obligation quote!
 We will help you with design and installation.